top of page

 We join together as a diverse group of individuals with a joint commitment to building an equitable community.
 We recognize that to be equitable we must start with a foundation that is inclusive.
 To ensure all voices are heard and that we learn and grow, we agree that we will engage in good faith to honor ourselves and each other.

-We embody a collaborative commitment to create space for everyone to be represented, seen, and heard without harm, all cultures to be honored, and all people to access opportunities according to their need.
+The Monroe Equity Community is committed to creating space for everyone to be represented, seen, and heard without harm, all cultures to be honored, and all people to access opportunities according to their needs.

 Bridgette Tuttle (she/her)